-- All these dogs need to be muzzled in public.
+- These dogs lists need to be muzzled in public.

-- These dogs must be on a short, less than 2 metres, lead.
+- These dogs lists must be on a short, less than 2 meters (6.5 feet), lead.
 The leash must be ‘sufficiently strong’ or it needs to be a chain.

 - Dogs must wear a collar at all times with the owners information on it.
 This information should include owners name & address.

-- These dogs can only be lead by people over the age of 16
+- These dogs can only be led by people over the age of 16

 Restricted dog breeds in Ireland